-The assumption of zero baryon density is a fairly good approximation for the initial conditions (IC) of the systems created at RHIC and LHC, but strongly interacting matter possesses several conserved charges such as electric charge, net baryon number and strangeness.
-Studies have shown~\cite{phase-01,phase-02,phase-03} that the thermodynamic properties as well as phase transitions are modified when the number of degrees of freedom of the system changes.
-In the case of a liquid-gas phase transition, for instance, the increase of the number of degrees of freedom increases the dimension of the binodal surface and the corresponding transition is continuous rather than discontinuous~\cite{phase-06,phase-04,phase-05}.
-In view of this, one can expect that in the case of the QCD matter the conserved charges may affect the duration of the hydrodynamic evolution of the system in the transition region and would likely manifest themselves at the stage of hadronization.
-Therefore, experimental data on multiplicity, ratio of particle yields and their fluctuations need to be analysed through models properly handling finite baryon density and strangeness.
-A statistical model with finite chemical potential is capable of describing the data reasonably well~\cite{statistical-model-01,statistical-model-02,statistical-model-03,statistical-model-04}, which indicates that it might be essential for the study of the evolution of the system to use EoSs that provide reasonable description of the matter produced over a large range of densities and temperatures.
+The assumption of zero baryon density is a reasonable approximation for the initial conditions (IC) of the systems created at RHIC and LHC.
+However, strongly interacting matter possesses several conserved charges, such as electric charge, net baryon number and strangeness.
+Studies have shown~\cite{phase-07,phase-08,phase-01,phase-02,phase-03} that the thermodynamic properties and phase transitions are modified when the number of conserved charges in the system changes.
+In the case of a liquid-gas phase transition, for instance, the increase in the number of conserved charges increases the dimension of the binodal surface, and the corresponding transition is continuous~\cite{phase-06,phase-04,phase-05}.
+In view of this, one can expect that in the case of the QCD matter, conserved charges could affect the duration of the hydrodynamic evolution of the system in the transition region and likely would manifest themselves at the stage of hadronization.
+Therefore, the experimental data on multiplicity, the ratio of particle yields and their fluctuations need to be analyzed through models which handle correctly finite baryon density and strangeness.
+Statistical models with finite chemical potential are capable of describing the data reasonably well~\cite{statistical-model-01,statistical-model-02,statistical-model-03,statistical-model-04}, indicating that it is important for the study of the system evolution to use EoS's providing a reasonable description of the matter produced over a large range of densities and temperatures.
+In particular, a variety of model calculations~\cite{qcd-phase-01,qcd-phase-02,qcd-phase-03,qcd-phase-04,qcd-phase-05} indicated the existence of a first order phase transition at non-vanishing chemical potential.
 Following this line of thought, a compromise was proposed by Hama et al.~\cite{sph-eos-1}, where a phenomenological critical point is introduced to smoothen the transition region where the baryon density is smaller than that of the critical point.
-In the model, finite baryon chemical potential is taken into consideration in both the Quark-Gluon Plasma (QGP) and in the hadronic phase.
-Such an approach reflects well the main characteristic of a smooth crossover transition while explicitly considering non-zero baryon density.
+In the model, finite baryon chemical potential is taken into consideration in both the QGP and the hadronic phase.
+Such phenomenological approach reflects well the main characteristic of a smooth crossover transition while explicitly considering non-zero baryon density.
 Unfortunately, in the QGP phase, the model does not accurately reproduce asymptotic properties of the QGP matter.